 With respect to the further development of the technologies, the o2r project aims to realise a tight integration of the ERC with Open Journal Systems (OJS).
-Usage in other publishing software platforms would strengthen the validation of the concepts and implementation, however, a more realistic step-by-step approach could be to use ERCs in specialised workflow review and execution processes as part of "regular" peer review (Nüst and Eglen, 2021).
-For a scalable infrastructure, existing tools for orchestration of ERC creation and examination sessions, such as Kubernetes (Wikipedia contributors, 2021d) or BinderHub (Project Jupyter et al., 2018), could be used thanks to the fully containerised approach of both the reproducibility service implementation and the runtime environment of the ERC.
+Usage in other publishing software platforms would strengthen the validation of the concepts and implementation, but a more realistic step-by-step approach could be to use ERCs in specialised workflow review and execution processes as part of "regular" peer review (Nüst and Eglen, 2021).
+For a scalable infrastructure, existing tools for orchestrating ERC creation and examination sessions, such as Kubernetes (Wikipedia contributors, 2021d) or BinderHub (Project Jupyter et al., 2018), could be used thanks to the fully containerised approach of both the reproducibility service implementation and the runtime environment of the ERC.
 While all specifications and implementations of the ERC Web service are open, the creation of reusable tools in different languages to more directly work with ERCs, e.g., validation and inspection functions in R or Python, and finding external collaborators to improve the specifications, e.g., by creating a formal schema file for the ERC configuration file format, would benefit uptake and usability for developers.

-The biggest barrier remains the question of who takes responsibility to enable and finance computational reproducibility for scientific papers by providing infrastructure-a problem that is not even solved for financing possibly less dynamic and demanding infrastructures for data (Tennant et al., 2019; Nature Editorial, 2017).
+The biggest barrier remains the question of who takes responsibility to enable and finance computational reproducibility for scientific papers by providing infrastructure-this problem is not even solved for financing possibly less dynamic and demanding infrastructures for data (Tennant et al., 2019; Nature Editorial, 2017).
 There is a need to better integrate different research outputs and to convince funders and journals that they should request and better support openness and reproducibility as defaults (EOSC Executive Board Working Group (WG) Architecture Task Force (TF) SIRS, 2020; Porubsky et al., 2021)-ERC and ERS can facilitate such goals.
 Is infrastructure for computational reproducibility a service offered by publishers as part of their business model, or will readers pay with every execution?
 If readily usable computing resources are given, it will become relevant to understand working practices on code execution during peer review (Nüst et al., 2021).
-The increased openness and a growing number of individual practitioners as well as local to international initiatives around open science and reproducibility are promising drivers so that an open community-owned research infrastructures will eventually strive.
+The increased openness and a growing number of individual practitioners as well as local to international initiatives around open science and reproducibility are promising drivers towards which open community-owned research infrastructures will eventually strive.
 "Transparency can improve our practices even if no one actually looks, simply because we know that someone could look."
-(Nosek et al., 2012) Packaging research workflows and outputs as Executable Research Compendia can enhance existing scientific practices by eventually enabling infrastructures providing transparency, reproducibility, and reusability.
+(Nosek et al., 2012) Packaging research workflows and outputs as executable research compendia can enhance existing scientific practices by eventually enabling infrastructures like the executable research compendium reproducibility service that can provide transparency, reproducibility, and reusability.

 Acknowledgments.
 This work is supported by the project Opening Reproducible Research (o2r, o2r.info) funded by the German Research Foundation (DFG) under project numbers PE 1632/10-1, KR 3930/3-1 and TR 864/6-1 for phase 1 and PE 1632/17-1, KR 3930/8-1, and TR 864/12-1 for phase 2.
-We thank Edzer Pebesma for repeated feedback on this manuscript.
+We thank Edzer Pebesma for repeated feedback on this manuscript and Celeste R. Brennecka from the Scientific Editing Service, University of Münster, for her editorial review.
 The ideas and implementations presented in this article are based on the work of the whole o2r team: Markus Konkol, Marc Schutzeichel, Edzer Pebesma, Christian Kray, Holger Przibytzin, Jörg Lorenz, Rehan Chaudhary, Fabian Fermazin, Philipp Glahe, Juan Sebastian Garzón Alvarado, Laura Goulier, Matthias Hinz, Nick Jakuschona, Jan Koppe, Timm Kühnel, Torben Kraft, Lukas Lohoff, Tom Niers, Jan Suleiman, Yousef Qamaz.
 On top of that, the great online communities of Open Science and Reproducible Research have inspired and directly shaped many of the ideas in this work; we have tried to diligently record origins of earlier ideas and parallel developments.